-- 49. Responses to the question as to whether immunity offered also protection against committal or summons before a court or tribunal were very far from being homogeneous in character. - 50.
-In certain countries, committal to or summons before a court is possible without the authorisation of the assembly, but only in criminal matters (Germany, Austria, Belgium, Croatia, Egypt, Gabon, Poland, Romania, Uruguay). - 51.
+- 94. Responses to the question as to whether immunity offered also protection against committal or summons before a court or tribunal were very far from being homogeneous in character. - 95.
+In other countries, the same rule applied only in criminal matters (Germany, Austria, Belgium, Croatia, Egypt, Gabon, Poland, Romania, Uruguay). - 96.
 In Belgium, not only can a member of parliament only be brought before a court or tribunal with the preliminary approval of the assembly, but this can only happen at the initiative of the office of the public prosecutor.
 A member of parliament cannot therefore be brought directly before a court by a party claiming damages during a session.